Categories

 • Making more than the minimum repayments on your credit cards.

 Obviously, this isn’t a quick fix, but it is a fix.
-It is important to fix your credit as you can’t always get a personal loan with a low credit score.
+Fixing your credit is important, as you can’t always get a personal loan with a low credit score.

-If you are looking for a quicker fix then credit repair is a fantastic option.
-Credit repair experts can negotiate to get rid of defaults, credit enquiries, court judgement and black marks from your file but it does cost money.
-We recommend Clean Credit:
+Credit repair is a fantastic option if you are looking for a quicker fix.
+Credit repair experts can negotiate to get rid of defaults, credit enquiries, court judgments and black marks from your file, but it does cost money.

 Can I get a personal loan with a low credit score?

-Getting a personal loan with a low credit score is not easy, especially with bad credit.
-It is far easier to get a personal loan with good or excellent credit.
+Getting a personal loan with a low credit score is more difficult than if you have good or excellent credit.
 However, it is still possible.

 personal loan with a low credit score